Deep set based operator learning with uncertainty quantification: Simulation Results

+in two dimensions.
+Here $u_{\theta}$ denotes the unconstrained neural output (i.e., the model prediction before boundary enforcement) for each example.
+The multiplicative factors enforce homogeneous Dirichlet conditions directly by construction.

 For all experiments, we employ the hyperbolic tangent (Tanh) activation function in the neural networks, and set the truncation parameter of the operator network to $p=100$.
 The hidden-layer sizes and other model hyperparameters for each case are summarized in Table \ref{tab:NN}.
+The computational costs of all experiments, including the training and inference times, are summarized in Table \ref{tab:training-cost} in \ref{appendix:cost}.
 Model accuracy is evaluated using two complementary metrics: the Wasserstein-2 distance \cite{mallasto2017learning}, defined as

 where $(M, d)$ is a Polish space (i.e., a complete and separable metric space), and $\Gamma(\mu, \nu)$ denotes the set of joint measures between the probability measures $\mu$ and $\nu$ on $M$; relative errors of the mean and standard deviation for the estimated conditional distribution, defined as: